Love Your Enemies

 Arthur C. Brooks

 America is awash in polarization and contempt.
 Tribal politics appears ascendant, while civility and amicable disagreement are routinely cast aside on social media, in the news, and in public life.

-In Unity: A Manifesto, Arthur Brooks, the CEO of the American Enterprise Institute, takes on the contempt and division that are tearing America apart.
+In Love Your Enemies: How Decent People Can Save America from the Culture of Contempt Arthur Brooks, the CEO of the American Enterprise Institute, takes on the contempt and division that are tearing America apart.
 And he makes a compelling argument for how readers can fight back, restore a productive competition of ideas, and unite the country.
 Grounded in empirical research, ancient philosophy, and lessons from history’s greatest leaders, it demonstrates why a backlash against tribalism and contempt is not only possible, but probable—if properly encouraged.

-All of us have a stake in America’s civil discourse and Unity is both catalyst and guide for a movement to take the country back from the extremes.
+All of us have a stake in America’s civil discourse and Love Your Enemies is both catalyst and guide for a movement to take the country back from the extremes.
 Arthur Brooks is setting out to show that this movement, ultimately can, and will, be victorious.